tequeter/ipgem/README.md

 ## How It Works

-The IPGEM gateway impersonates the previous IPs of your servers and forwards transparently all the traffic it receives to the new IPs.
-All the misconfigured scripts and applications (most notably using hard-coded IP addresses) still work and you can fix them at your leisure.
+The IPGEM gateway impersonates the former IPs of your servers and forwards transparently all the traffic it receives to the new IPs.
+All the misconfigured scripts and applications (most notably those using hard-coded IP addresses) still work and you can fix them at your leisure.

 All the traffic that goes through IPGEM is logged, so that you know what you need to fix.

-The IPGEM gateway is implemented using the iptables DNAT target.
+The IPGEM gateway is implemented using the iptables NAT targets.

 ## Did You Test It?

 Yes!
-I successfully used this system at Idgroup to painlessly migrate dozens of servers in three distinct projects, and I'm in the planning phase for a migration at Saint Maclou.
+I successfully used this system at Idgroup to painlessly migrate dozens of servers in three distinct projects, and I'm making it reusable for a similar migration at Saint Maclou.

-This said, the software comes with no warranty of any kind: see the licence below.
+This said, this software comes with no warranty of any kind: see the licence below.
 You should only use it if you understand the implications.
 Contact me for consulting if you need further service.

+In particular, the published version that comes with this README is still being adapted to EL7 and there may be a few rough edges in the conversion from the quick solution initially written for Idgroup.

 ## What's Included in IPGEM